lncRNAAddict/PySmooth/README.md

 # PySmooth

-Pysmooth has two main functionalities:
+Pysmooth has one main functionality

 - `run_smooth.py`: Detect singletons in the genotype file and marks them as missing.
-- `ImputeMissing.py`: Assigns the correct genotype call to missing genotype calls.

 ## Running `run_smooth.py`